-I'm Roger Wesson, an astronomer working at University College London, where I carry out research on evolved stars and their outflows as part of the sndust group.
-Previously I spent four years in Chile, where I was a Fellow at the European Southern Observatory and spent 80 nights a year supporting operations at the Very Large Telescope, including nighttime support on UT3 (Melipal).
-Before that I was at UCL, where I was an undergraduate, postgraduate and postdoc.
+I'm Roger Wesson, an astronomer working at Cardiff University, where I investigate the dust associated with core-collapse supernovae and their progenitors.
+Previously I was at University College London, working in the sndust group.
+Before that, I spent four years in Chile, where I was a Fellow at the European Southern Observatory and spent 80 nights a year supporting operations at the Very Large Telescope, including nighttime support on UT3 (Melipal).
+And before ESO, I was an undergraduate, postgraduate and postdoc at UCL.
 These pages contain information about my research.

 Some of the codes I've written: